Business action on climate change: Shell

+In 2020, Shell plc (formerly Royal Dutch Shell) announced its Northern Lights CCS project, a joint project between Equinor, Shell and Total, operating in the European Union (Norway) and aiming to store liquid CO_{2} beneath the seabed.

+In 2021 the company announced that its CO2 emissions had peaked in 2018, and that its oil production peaked in 2019.
+The company further announced its intent to cut emissions by 6–8% by 2023, 20% by 2030, 45% by 2035 and 100% by 2050.
+In 2023 Shell was reported as having ruled out setting targets to reduce end-user emissions, referred to as Scope 3, which account for about 95 percent of the energy company's greenhouse gas pollution.

 Others

 American Electric Power, the world's largest private producer of carbon dioxide, said in 2005 that targets for carbon reduction "represent a common-sense approach that can begin the process of lowering emissions along a gradual, cost-effective path."
 The company complained that "uncertainties over the cost of carbon" made it very difficult to make decisions about capital investment.

-DuPont has cut its greenhouse gas emissions by 65% since 1990, saving hundreds of millions of dollars in the process.
+In 2004, it was reported that DuPont had cut its greenhouse gas emissions by 65% since 1990, saving hundreds of millions of dollars in the process.
 "Give us a date, tell us how much we need to cut, give us the flexibility to meet the goals, and we'll get it done", Xcel Energy CEO Wayne Brunetti told Business Week in 2004.

 Duke Energy, FPL Group, and PG&E Corporation are members of the U.S. Climate Action Partnership (USCAP) (see above).

-Total and Royal Dutch Shell pledged to reach zero emission by 2050.
-Chevron and ExxonMobil made a more modest pledge.
-There are some concerns about the implementation of the pledges.
+Total and Shell plc (formerly Royal Dutch Shell) pledged to reach zero emission by 2050.
+Chevron and ExxonMobil made more modest pledges.
+Some activists expressed concerns about the implementation of the pledges.

-The majority of the shareholders of ConocoPhillips and Phillips66 voted for resolutions calling to cut emissions in May 2021.
+The majority of the shareholders of ConocoPhillips and Phillips 66 voted for resolutions calling to cut emissions in May 2021.